danamlewis/open-aps-streaming/data-management-app/README.md

 ## Downloader Web App

 ### Purpose
 Prior to this application, OpenAPS staff relied on manual processes to extract and distribute the data held within the OpenAPS Data Commons to researchers.
-The purpose of this application therefore was to provide a portal which could automate this process, and by doing so reduce waste and improve accessibility for researchers.
+The purpose of this application therefore was to provide a portal which could automate this process, with the intention of reducing waste and improving accessibility for researchers.

 ### Pages